The Root of Conflict: Part 1

 Leading Your Company Through Change

-As previously discussed in The Impact of Change in The Workplace, change can be difficult in the workplace for both employees and managers.
+As previously we discussed workplace change, change can be difficult in the workplace for both employees and managers.
 While change can bring about positive progress in a company, overcoming the stress, anxiety, and resistance can be a hard summit to climb.
-A good manager/leader will need tools to help lead their […]
+A good manager/leader will need tools to help lead their team to through the […]

 Managing the Holidays